 When I graduated from Penn in 2007 I was thrilled to be back in the job market with freshly minted qualifications, but then I found that my age was a bigger hurdle to finding work.
 It was a shock to my system, and took some introspection to realize that I couldn’t turn back time, but I could look for people to work with who valued the experience I bring with me – along with my grey hair!

 A friend had recently moved into the area, and so was no longer able to maintain her weekly posts on the old community, but still itched to write.
 We came up with a combination of portfolio and blog site, highlighting past popular pieces as well as commenting on her new life.
 Grandchildren ultimately became a bigger draw on her time, and the site was taken down, but the story arc of its birth and growth are one of my favorites.

 After I had had my teeth cleaned, the dentist asked me if I would be interested in creating a new logo for her practice.
 We chatted and as I learned that this new practice was a very personal dream project for her.
-I created a number of logo concepts, and this was the one I liked best, but isn’t the one she ultimately chose to use.
+I created a number of logo concepts, and this was the one I liked best, but she ultimately went in another direction.

 I met the owner of this site nearly a decade ago when she was still working out what her passion project should be.
 After creating an amazing flower and gift shop, that tied her down too much, she decided that her skills lay in helping others find new directions for themselves.
 This site is her client portal.

 I met the owner of this site some years ago and we developed a site concept and structure fairly speedily.
 Since then we have worked on creating templates for emails, social media, and are currently working on a cap design as a gift for new members.
 Some projects just keep growing!